exyte/Chat/README.md

 `keyboardDismissMode` - set keyboard dismiss mode for the chat list (.interactive, .onDrag, or .none), default is .none
 `autoFocusTextInputOnChatOpen` - automatically focus the inputTextView when the chat view is opened, default is `false` `showMessageMenuOnLongPress` - turn menu on long tap on/off
-`showAttachmentShareButton` - show/hide the share button in the fullscreen attachment viewer, default is `true`
+`showShareAttachmentButton` - show/hide the share button in the fullscreen attachment viewer, default is `true`
 `messageMenuAnimationDuration` - control how fast/snappy the message menu animations feel
 `contentInsets` - set additional content insets for the messages list
 `onContentOffsetChange` - get table's content offset updates